sujaldev/college/README.md

-# C Practical File
+# College

-Repository for my C practical file, including utilities for publishing on website and generating a PDF document.
+A repository for college related stuff and the tools to manage them.